Armed Forces of the Democratic Republic of the Congo: Independence and revolt

 The "laborious" discussions which then followed were later retrospectively given the label of an "extraordinary ministerial council."
 Gérard-Libois writes that "...the special meeting of the council of ministers took steps for the immediate Africanisation of the officer corps and named Victor Lundula, who was born in Kasai and was burgomaster of Jadotville, as Commander-in-Chief of the ANC; Colonel Joseph-Désiré Mobutu as chief of staff; and the Belgian, Colonel Henniquiau, as chief advisor to the ANC".
 Thus General Janssens was dismissed.
 Both Lundula and Mobutu were former sergeants of the Force Publique.

 On 8–9 July 1960, the soldiers were invited to appoint black officers, and "command of the army passed securely into the hands of former sergeants," as the soldiers in general chose the most-educated and highest-ranked Congolese army soldiers as their new officers.
 Most of the Belgian officers were retained as advisors to the new Congolese hierarchy, and calm returned to the two main garrisons at Leopoldville and Thysville.
 The Force Publique was renamed the Armée nationale congolaise (ANC), or Congolese National Armed Forces.
 However, in Katanga Belgian officers resisted the Africanisation of the army.

 There was a Force Publique mutiny at Camp Massart, in Elizabethville, on 9 July 1960; five or seven Europeans were killed.
-The army revolt and resulting rumours caused severe panic across the country, and Belgium despatched troops and the naval Task Group 218.2 to protect its citizens.
+The army revolt and resulting rumours caused severe panic across the country, and Belgium dispatched troops and the naval Task Group 218.2 to protect its citizens.
 Belgian troops intervened in Elisabethville and Luluabourg (10 July), Matadi (11 July), Leopoldville (13 July) and elsewhere.
 There were immediate suspicions that Belgium planned to re-seize their former colony whilst doing so.
 Large numbers of Belgian colonists fled the country.
 At the same time, on 11 July, Moise Tshombe declared the independence of Katanga Province in the south-east, closely backed by remaining Belgian administrators and soldiers.